emilvardar/Voice-Pathology-Classification/README.md

 be found at [2].
 The pre-training is accomplished in the file 'pretraining_model'.

-Finally, the model is trained on the actual dataset in the file 'voiceNet'.
+Finally, the model is trained on the actual dataset in the file 'voiceNet' and 'voiceNet_different_param.
+The only difference between these two files is that some of the hyperparameters are changed and the learning rate is decreased two times instead of one.
+However, the accuracy seems to be similar in the two cases.
 All of  the files can be downloaded and run on google Colab.
 Note though that the files for the stanford and German dataset is not uploaded on GitHub.
 The German dataset can be reached via [2] however, we did not publish the Stanford dataset because we are not the owners of the files.
 The results can be seen on notebook.